John DeSaix, Chair

 Karen Hignite, Treasurer

 Karen has lived in Lovettsville since 2000.
-She recently retired after 23 years with the National Wildlife Federation.
-She began her career working for a series of Congress members doing casework and legislative research.
-She moved into the consulting arena working for branches of the military doing IT systems analysis.
+She retired after 23 years with the National Wildlife Federation.
+Prior to working at the NWF, she worked for Congress doing casework and legislative research, then moved into the consulting arena conducting IT systems analysis for various branches of the military.
 Karen has managed to grow vegetables & flowers on the rooftop of her apartment on Capitol Hill, various townhouse backyards, and community gardens.
 She loves to shop farmers’ markets and find new ways to cook whatever she finds.
-Karen has BAs in French & Linguistics from Penn State and an MS in International Business from the American University.